Photographers are hired for brains and not gear

 Commercial, Advertising, and even Editorial photographers

-Due to the nature of the clients and how they will use the photos is not boilerplate; you are best not to have any prices published.
+Due to the nature of the clients and how they will use the photos, it is not boilerplate; you are best not to have any prices published.
 Not listing your prices is not because of your competition finding out, but the number of variables to figure a fee makes it almost impossible to have standard prices.

-Yamaha YTR-735 trumpet
+Yamaha YTR-734 trumpet

 How do I find out the going rates?

 For comparison purposes, think if you were starting as a construction worker.
 It might take you a day to do a job that, after about five years of experience, you could do in a couple of hours.
-Also, the quality might even be better with all that experience.
+Also, the quality is better with all that experience.
 If you continuously charge a day laborer rate, then the person hiring you will most likely get ten times more work from you in five years than they would when you first started for the same day rate.

 You will have to suck it up for the first few years until you have enough clout to charge higher rates and get them.